 Top Amex credit cards are practically notorious for Amex airline fee credits, which have gotten harder and harder to use.
 But that's no longer the case with the Hilton Aspire Card.

-As of Jan.
-1, 2024, Hilton Aspire cardholders get up to $200 in what they call “flight credits,” meaning they can easily be used for airfare outright.
-Just use your Hilton Aspire Card to pay for a ticket (or seat assignment, upgrade – whatever!) directly with the airline or through amextravel.com and the credit should kick in.
+Hilton Aspire cardholders get up to $200 in what they call “flight credits,” meaning they can easily be used for airfare outright.
+Just use your Hilton Aspire Card to pay for a ticket (or seat assignment, upgrade – whatever!) directly with the airline or through amextravel.com, and the credit should kick in.

-The downside here is that it's now a quarterly benefit, with $50 available every three months.
-These are use-it-or-lose-it benefits, so every quarter you forget to use it would mean you'd lose out on $50 back.
+The downside here is that it's a quarterly benefit, with $50 available every three months.
+These are use-it-or-lose-it benefits, so every quarter you forget to use them, you'd lose out on $50 back.

-On the plus side, you don't have to pre-select a specific airline to use up these credits anymore – any carrier will do.
+On the plus side, you no longer have to pre-select a specific airline to use these credits – any carrier will do.

 $100 Waldorf Astoria & Conrad Hotels On Property Credit